I am a Zeldman fan. I admire him. I think he is a person who is smart, accomplished, and also nice. Check out his podcast. It’s great!

 “…making things easier for yourself and other developers is not your job.”

 This is an odd argument.
 Are we not supposed to find better, more efficient ways to do our jobs?

 I do get his point, that we should not make our lives easier at the cost of the quality of the work.
 However, we are talking about class names.
 The only people who ever see class names are… other developers!

 Naming CSS Stuff Is Really Hard by Ethan Muller (Sparkbox)

 “And if you want to make things easier for yourself and other developers, talk to them, and create a style guide or pattern library.”

 It is puzzling to me why Zeldman thinks that one needs to follow “semantic” naming conventions in order to create documentation.

 The thing I wish he could see is that this approach can facilitate design consistency.
 It makes it easy to enforce a consistent design language.
 We do not “slap” our classes willy-nilly all over our markup.
 Rather, we maintain a reduced set of styles (color, spacing, typography, etc), and enforce the use of them.

-Most Functional CSS practitioners maintain our design language in a components library (html templates) rather than in CSS.
+Most Atomic CSS practitioners maintain our design language in a components library (html templates) rather than in CSS.
 Pattern libraries, yes!
 Style guides, yes!
 Documentation, yes!